iotaledger/iri-rfcs/README.md

 [maidsafe's RFC process] for another project into the crypto space.
 Our approach is taken and adapted from these.

-To make more substantial changes to bee, we ask for these to go through a more organized design process --- an *RFC* (request for comments) process.
+To make more substantial changes to iri, we ask for these to go through a more organized design process --- an *RFC* (request for comments) process.
 The goal is to organize work between the different developers affiliated with the IOTA Foundation, and the wider open source community.
 We want to vet the ideas early